TALXIS/docs/src/en/customizer-guide/required-application-consent.md

 ## TALXIS - Client

 Used in an [authentication broker (internal)](https://dev.azure.com/thenetworg/INT0015/_wiki/wikis/INT0015.wiki/4301/Authentication-Flow?anchor=authentication-broker) scenario, where a token is required from PCF or custom code.
 It prevents users from getting multiple authentication popups due to 3rd party cookie restrictions.

+## TALXIS - PCF.PeopleGrid

+* INT0015 - PoepleGrid connects accounts with contacts and allows tracking of additional metadata such as contact's function withing specified account from Data Feed.
+* PCT21016 - PoepleGrid connects accounts with contacts and allows tracking of extensive amount of metadata from Data Feed.

+### Permissions
+* Access Data Feed as Current User
+* Sign in and read user profile